davidv3767/Greenhouse-Gambit/README.md

 # Greenhouse-Gambit
 This is an escape room made by David in order to practice Python.

 Ever feel bored of the escape rooms you have to do in class or the ones that have a really good story, but you can only play it once?
 Introducing Greenhouse Gambit... an escape room based on randomization and a story.
-Please note this only runs on Windows (screenshot of demo is Devlog #15 for flavortown).
+Please note this only runs on Windows (as per my knowledge, atleast; screenshot of demo is Devlog #15 for Flavortown).

 How To Play:
 Press 1 to start game